cloudposse/terraform-aws-mwaa/README.md

 Join our [Open Source Community][slack] on Slack.
 It's **FREE** for everyone!
 Our "SweetOps" community is where you get to talk with others who share a similar vision for how to rollout and manage infrastructure.
 This is the best place to talk shop, ask questions, solicit feedback, and work together as a community to build totally *sweet* infrastructure.

-## Discourse Forums

-Participate in our [Discourse Forums][discourse].
-Here you'll find answers to commonly asked questions.
-Most questions will be related to the enormous number of projects we support on our GitHub.
-Come here to collaborate on answers, find solutions, and get ideas about the products and services we value.
-It only takes a minute to get started!
-Just sign in with SSO using your GitHub account.

 ## Newsletter

 Sign up for [our newsletter][newsletter] that covers everything on our technology radar.
 Receive updates on what we're up to on GitHub as well as awesome new projects we discover.